-Content Review and Bias and Sensitivity Review are external reviews that educators and WIDA staff carry out on ACCESS items and tasks.
-WIDA assembles these panels by recruiting educators of multilingual learners from around the consortium, including culturally, racially, and linguistically diverse educators who reflect the population of students that take WIDA assessments.
+Content Review and Bias and Sensitivity Review are external reviews that educators and WIDA TD staff carry out on ACCESS items and tasks.
+WIDA TD staff are responsible for assembling these panels by recruiting educators of multilingual learners from around the consortium, including culturally, racially, and linguistically diverse educators who reflect the population of students that take WIDA assessments.
 WIDA employs several criteria when recruiting educators to perform these tasks.
 The criteria used to recruit educators to conduct Content Reviews differ somewhat from the criteria used to recruit educators to conduct Bias and Sensitivity Reviews.

-Educators conduct Content Reviews by grade cluster (G1, G2-3, G4-5, G6-8, and G9-12).
-The educators who are recruited to review a particular grade cluster's content (4 reviewers per grade cluster) have experience teaching English language learners and are either currently teaching that grade cluster or have extensive prior experience teaching students who are in that grade cluster.
+Educators conduct Content Reviews by grade-level cluster (G1, G2-3, G4-5, G6-8).
+The educators who are recruited to review a particular grade cluster's content (four reviewers per grade cluster) have experience teaching English language learners and are either currently teaching students who are in that grade cluster or have extensive prior experience teaching students who are in that grade cluster.
 Additionally, educators serving on each panel represent different content areas.
 WIDA TD staff seek to ensure that each panel includes at least one educator who has teaching experience in each of the following content areas: ELA, Science, Math, Social Studies, and Special Education.
-Additionally, during the recruitment process, WIDA TD staff seek to ensure diversity and balance across a) consortium states, b) school locale (rural/suburban/urban), and c) years of teaching experience.
+Additionally, during the recruitment process, WIDA TD staff seek to ensure diversity and balance across (1) consortium states, (2) school locale (rural/suburban/urban), and (3) years of teaching experience.
 The CAL TD team and WIDA TD staff first train the Content Review Panel on the procedures and scope of the review.
 The panelists are introduced to the test layout, instructed on the logistics of the review, and trained to use the review checklist.
 The panel members then individually review each item and task, followed by a collective discussion of each item and task to determine (1) whether the content is accessible and relevant to students in the targeted grade-level cluster, (2) is at the targeted WIDA proficiency level, and (3) matches the Model Performance Indicator from the WIDA English Language Development Standards that it is intended to assess.